freaktechnik/get-firefox/README.md

   percent: 0.5 // Percentage received
 }
 ```

+### extract(filePath)
+Extracts the file in `filePath` in place.
+Currently supports zip, tar, tar.gz
+and tar.bz2 files.

 ## License
 The source code in this package is licensed under the MPL-2.0.
 A copy of the